hanada31/ICC-Resolution-Evaluation/README.md

 - ICCTagViewer: Html page to display the PRR oracle and its labels.
 - Labels: Information of the PRR oracle and its labels.
 - Time&Result:
-  - dynamicAnalysis: dynamic oracle construction results.
+  - oracle construction: dynamic oracle construction results.
-  - staticAnalysis: Running time and the ICC resolution results of tools, IC3, IC3-DIALDroid, Gator and ICCBot.
+  - ICC resolution: Running time and the ICC resolution results of tools, IC3, IC3-DIALDroid, Gator and ICCBot.

 ​